Make-School-Labs/pets-emporium-js/README.md

 * jQuery
 * Mongoose

-## Challenges
+## Initial Challenges

+Required Challenges

 1. Fork this repo, clone your fork down to your computer, run the project - (30 min)
 1. Add a `<select>` tag in `pets-new` to add a dropdown of pet types. (hint: store pet types as a global variable in `app.js` and then pass it into your template in the controller)
 1. Review the auth tests that are present, add pets tests and (strecth) add comment tests

+Optional Challenges

+1. Remember Me
+1. Forgot your password? (including sending email or text)
+1. Attractive client side form validation
+1. Model Validation
-1.
+1. Attractive error handling

 ## Requirements

 By the end of this course you will have an NodeJS/ExpressJS project that has the following *Required* features:

+1. Uploading images to S3
-1. JWT Authentication
+1. WebSocket communication
-2. Remember Me
-3. Forgot your password? (including sending email or text)
-4. Attractive client side form validation
-5. Model Validation
-6. Attractive error handling
+1. Credit card payments with Braintree

 ## Options

 You may add any optional feature you please from this list or that you find:

+* Full text search
 * Google Maps
-* Credit card payments with Stripe or Braintree
 * Edit in Place form elements
+* Sending text messages
-* Text messaging
+* Sending emails